nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 ## An example nested API

-Now that we've emphasized the difference between the server and request environments, and when to create them, let's focus on nesting and creating different _request environments_.
+Now that we've underlined the difference between the server and request environments, and when to create them, let's focus on nesting and creating different _request environments_.

-We'll imagine that we're building an API for a ticket and issue tracker, similar to Jira, but of course greatly simplified for this example.
-The layout of the API looks like this (adapted from the [`layout`](https://hackage.haskell.org/package/servant-server/docs/Servant-Server.html#v:layout) helper function from Servant):
+We'll imagine we're building an API for a ticket and issue tracker, similar to Jira but greatly simplified for this example.
+The layout of the API looks like this (adapted from the [layout](https://hackage.haskell.org/package/servant-server/docs/Servant-Server.html#v:layout) helper function from Servant):

 ```text
 /v1